RevanthNemani/assignment-1/README.md

 ![histogram of relationship between family relationship and success](./Images/result.failuresPlot.png)

 Yes, the students with previous failures have a strong proportional effect on results.
-In other words, as the number of times a student failed in the past, the more probability of the student failing in future.
+In other words, as the number of times a student failed in the past increases, the more probability of the student failing in future.

-An inverse relationship exists.
+An inverse relationship exists between past failures and future success.

 ### Question 11: Do extra activities help to improve student performance?